 The leaves produce a camel-beige color.
 Adding alum and iron produces a green dye.

 The berries are eaten by grouse, but avoided by cattle.

 Glucoside (Arbutin), Allantoin, Hydroquinone (crystalized arbutin), Ursolic acid, Phenolic acid, Tannic acid, Flavonoid glycosides, Minerals, Trace Minerals (Calcium, Iron, Chromium, Selenium, Magnesium).

-The glucoside arbutin is absorbed and excreted by the kidneys, as it is excreted it has an antiseptic effect on the urinary mucous membrane.
+The glucoside arbutin found in bearberry is absorbed and excreted by the kidneys, as it is excreted it has an antiseptic effect on the urinary mucous membrane.

 Urinary Tract Ailments

 Different studies report that the urine from folks given bearberry is active against the most commonly found micro-organisms in bladder and urinary tract ailments.

 Bearberry has been used to strengthen contractions during the labor.